How Much Will I Pay?

 Tuition rate does not include costs associated with a specific course or program, such as textbooks.
 Tuition and fees are subject to change at any time without prior notice

-- Learn and apply theories and classroom techniques that will help you build a successful career and empower those around you.
+- Study and apply theories and classroom techniques that will help you build a successful career and empower your students and influence your peers.

-- Learn from world-class faculty with extensive teaching and research experience.
+- Learn alongside world-class faculty experts with extensive teaching and research experience.

-- Complete your degree as quickly as within 2 years (as a full-time online student).
+- Complete your degree in within 2 years (as a full-time online student).

 Customize your degree with concentrations, endorsements or certificate options.